KindsonTheGenius/Nokia-Meal-App/README.md

 # Note
 I have the configurations, created a cluster but had some challenges getting the web-app communicate with postgres.
 Since I promise to submit this task today, I'm sending a working solution but you you'll have to run on local docker.
 I've included all my configuration files.
-If ok by you I could fix the issue and provide and updated version of the task.
-But for now, I'm submiting what I have.
+So for now, I'm submiting what I have.
+You could check my configuration file (configmap, credentials and deployment).
 Details are given below.

 # Requirements